 Growing pool of IT-savvy workers

-Following the report 2015 prepared by http://vnito.org, Vietnam has more than 100,000 software developers and 75,000 digital content specialists currently in the IT workforce, which promises a deep talent pool for international tech companies.
+Following the report 2015 prepared by http://vnito.org, Vietnam has more than 100,000 software developers and 75,000 digital content specialists currently in the IT workforce.
+This promises a deep talent pool for international tech companies.
 Besides, annually over 40,000 new IT students graduate from IT-related programs.
-It can be seen that the IT workforce is growing very fast in this country.
+Obviously, the IT workforce is growing very fast.

 Low labour cost

-As can be seen from this figure, Hanoi and Da Nang, the two big cities of Vietnam, have quite lower wage levels compared to those of other cities in Asia.
-Companies looking for outsourcing to reduce cost.
-As a result, low labour cost plays an important factor in companies’ outsourcing strategy.
+This figure shows that Hanoi and Da Nang, the two big cities of Vietnam, have quite lower wage levels compared to those of other cities in Asia.
+Companies need outsourcing to reduce cost.
+As a result, low labour cost plays an important factor in outsourcing strategy.

 Government support and political stability

 The Vietnamese government is strongly committed to developing its tech industry.
-Policies have been issued to promote the industry including special enterprise zones, tax breaks and grants for tech companies.
-Infrastructure investments such as new software parks and improved ICT connectivity have been also taken care of.
+For example, the government have issued many policies to promote the industry including special enterprise zones, tax breaks and grants for tech companies.
+In addition, infrastructure investments such as new software parks and improved ICT connectivity have been also taken care of.

 Vietnam will host the APEC Summit in 2017 following the theme “Creating new driving force for a common future.
 Vietnam has signed tens of free trade agreements, including FTA with the European Union.
-Vietnam has continuously reformed its policy of trade liberalisation and customs, especially the application of e-customs.
-Vietnam also have online service to grant e-visa to foreign tourists, which enable easier procedures for foreigners to come to Vietnam.
+The Vietnamese government has continuously reformed its policy of trade liberalisation and customs, especially the application of e-customs.
+It is also very easy and quick to get apply online for e-visa to foreign tourists.
+This enables easier procedures for foreigners to come to Vietnam.

 Increasing English speaking population

 English capability used to be a big hindrance for Vietnam to join the outsourcing nations.
-However, the English speaking population has been increasing more and more.
-English is seen an effective tool for work, so young Vietnamese people have been investing time in learning English.
+However, the English speaking population has increased more and more.
+Apparently, English is an effective tool for work, so young Vietnamese people have been investing time in learning English.
 There are also many international schools and universities taught in English in Vietnam.
 In addition, there are more and more Vietnamese students study abroad, and then return to their countries to work.

-IT is seen the biggest potential outsourcing industry in Vietnam.
+IT is the biggest potential outsourcing industry in Vietnam.
 Examples of companies that have outsource in Vietnam include LG, Samsung, Sony, Cisco, etc. Frazzetto, Harvey Nash’s chief digital officer in his discussion with cio.com about the benefits and drawbacks of outsourcing IT work in Vietnam, said: “We recently heard that Apple plans to open an R&D facility in Vietnam.
 Microsoft and IBM are there as well.
-All the big players are setting up their own facilities.
-If the companies that are the gold standard in technical competency are setting up house in Vietnam, that says a lot about the technical talent Vietnam is offering.”
+All the big players are setting up their own facilities.”

-As a promising destination of outsourcing, Vietnam is a perfect choice for Finnish companies looking for a technological advance with low cost and many other advantages.
-Vietnam will be “Silicon valley in Eastern hemisphere in the near future” as many have predicted.
+In conclusion, as a promising destination of outsourcing, Vietnam is a perfect choice for Finnish companies looking for a technological advance with low cost and many other advantages.

-Looking for outsourcing partners in Vietnam?
-We have contacts of many business partners who wish to be outsourcing partners of Finnish companies in various industries including IT, agriculture and food processing, rubbers and plastic, biomass products, textiles and clothing, crafts, furniture, fishery, electrical engineering, etc. Please contact us.
+Are you looking for outsourcing partners in Vietnam?
+We have contacts of many business partners who wish to be outsourcing partners of Finnish companies in various industries including IT, agriculture and food processing, rubbers and plastic, biomass products, textiles and clothing, crafts, furniture, fishery, electrical engineering, etc. Please Book a time with our expert!.